-Figure 4: Average first-release errors in the budget balance, revenues, (minus) expenditures and real GDP growth over time
+Figure 4: Average errors in the budget balances, revenues, minus expenditures and real GDP growth over time

-Notes: The figure displays the evolution over time of the average first-release errors across all countries.
+Notes: The figure displays the evolution over time of the average errors across all countries.
 The error in expenditures is multiplied by (-1), so that all data points below zero indicate that on average the forecasts in question were over-optimistic (as the first-release values of revenues and expenditures were respectively below or above the forecast values).

-4. Econometric analysis of budget balance errors
+4. Econometric analysis of the forecast errors of the budget balance